aezarebski/aas-extended-examples/example-0/example-0-questions.md

 ### Question

 Find a better (in your opinion) way to display these data and explain why you think it is better.

 ### Question

 What do you notice about the correlation between the sepal length and width?
 Is there a positive or negative correlation?

 * _Hint 1_ [hmmm](https://en.wikipedia.org/wiki/Simpson%27s_paradox)
 * _Hint 2_ [it should only take two lines of code](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.core.groupby.DataFrameGroupBy.corr.html?highlight=corr#)

+### Other useful functions

+There are a lot of helpful functions provided by pandas.

+- `pd.read_csv` and `pd.DataFrame.to_csv`, and related functions for different
+  formats.
+- `pd.DataFrame.rename` to rename the axis labels of a data frame.
+- `pd.DataFrame.describe`, `pd.DataFrame.columns`, `pd.DataFrame.info`, and
+  `pd.DataFrame.dtypes` to get a high level description of various aspects of a data frame.
+- `pd.crosstab` and `pd.value_counts` are useful for getting numerical summaries of the data.

 ## Statsmodels